 The secret of his success he puts down to hard work, loyal staff, love for what he does and the grace of God.
 The employees work together as one big family and their clients are always their number one priority.
 Working with the public, having a wide network of friends and contacts, and knowing that he is doing his utmost to deliver the best produce possible, keeps Johann motivated.
 He thoroughly enjoys his job.

-His academic knowledge comes is very handy when it comes to dealing with customers.
+His academic knowledge (not a lot of people know that he holds a Ph.D in Psychology from Free State University in South Africa !) comes in very handy when dealing with customers.
 ‘Many clients will discuss personal issues about adjusting, uncertainty in the workplace or dealing with child behaviour and by drawing on experience, I can often help by giving direction pertaining to their social or emotional adjustment.
 I have helped many people find employment and I enjoy watching how they eventually come to relish Australia as much as I do,’ says Johann.

 One of the best parts of his job is, of course, working with his sons Hanru and Marinus and seeing how they own their own shops.